rsun19/rsun19.github.io/README.md

 4. run `npm start`

-5. In subsequent steps, steps 2 (if want to edit css), 3, and 4 are mandatory.

-6. Happy coding!
+5. Happy coding!

-7. If you want to deploy onto Github Pages, you will have edit the `package.json` file and run `npm run deploy`.
+6. If you want to deploy onto Github Pages, you will have edit the `package.json` file and run `npm run deploy`.

 3D MODEL SOURCES: